awsdocs/aws-storagegateway-user-guide/doc_source/using-smb-fileshare.md

 1. When you're finished, choose **Save**\.

-   When you enter allowed users and groups you are creating a whitelist\.
-Without a whitelist all authenticated AD users can acces the SMB file share\.
-Any users and groups that are marked as denied are added to a blacklist and can't acess the SMB file share\.
-In instances where a user or group is on the blacklist and whitelist, the blacklist always takes precedence\.
+   When you enter allowed users and groups, you are creating a whitelist\.
+Without a whitelist, all authenticated Microsoft AD users can access the SMB file share\.
+Any users and groups that are marked as denied are added to a blacklist and can't access the SMB file share\.
+In instances where a user or group is on both the blacklist and whitelist, the blacklist takes precedence\.

 **Next Step**